PabloPiaggi/EnvironmentFinder/README.md

 ### Installation

-The simplest way to install environment finder is to use pip with the command:
+The simplest way to install environment finder is to use [pip](https://pip.pypa.io/en/stable/) with the command,
 ```
 pip install environmentfinder
 ```
+This will automatically get the source code from [PyPI](https://pypi.org/project/environmentfinder/).

-However, I suggest that you encapsulate the installation using a conda environment, for example:
+However, I suggest that you encapsulate the installation using a [conda](https://docs.conda.io/en/latest/) environment, for example,

 ```
 conda create --name env_finder python=3.8